NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

     </ol>
     <li>If 40% or more members of the Governing Board reside in the same county, no new members may be elected from that county.</li>
     <li>Members of the Governing Board may be removed by a majority vote of the other Governing Board members.
 The target of the removal may not vote or participate in any motions or votes while their removal is under consideration, but may debate the motion.</li>
-    <li>Should the membership of the Governing Board fall to one, the remaining member may unilaterally direct the Non-Partisan Party without reference to these bylaws until such time as it is dissolved or there are at least 2 members of the Governing Board.</li>
+    <li>Should the membership of the Governing Board fall to one, the remaining member may unilaterally direct Non-Partisan Delaware without reference to these bylaws until such time as it is dissolved or there are at least 2 members of the Governing Board.</li>
   </ol>

   <h2><li>AGENTS AND OFFICERS, STAFF AND SUBCOMMITTEES</li></h2>
   <ol type="a">
     <li>The Governing Board shall assign agents and officers by a majority vote.
 Revocation of these assignments shall require a 2/3rds vote.</li>
-    <li>If no agent or officer candidates can receive a majority vote or upon expiration of a current agent’s term, the Treasurer of the Non-Partisan Party’s Delaware political committee or its successor committee as described in §1.e or §6.c(i) shall be the default agent and have custody of all Party property not assigned to another agent.</li>
+    <li>If no agent or officer candidates can receive a majority vote or upon expiration of a current agent’s term, the Treasurer of Non-Partisan Delaware’s political committee or its successor committee as described in §1.e or §6.c(i) shall be the default agent and have custody of all Party property not assigned to another agent.</li>
     <li>The Governing Board shall maintain a line of succession for the Treasurer position with at least one individual ready to serve as Treasurer should the position become vacant.</li>
     <ol type="i">
       <li>Within 30 days of the beginning of their term or prior to the next reporting deadline, a new Treasurer must certify to the Governing Board that they have gained access to the existing Delaware political committee or created a new one.</li>